Dick Durrance II

 Dick Durrance II (born 1942, Seattle, Washington) is an American photographer.

 Early life

 Durrance was born in Seattle, Washington state, USA, in 1942 but grew up in Aspen, Colorado.
 He is the son of skier Dick Durrance and his wife Margaret.

-After studying at Phillips Academy Andover, Durrence entered Dartmouth College where he majored in art.
+After studying at Phillips Academy Andover, Durrance entered Dartmouth College where he majored in art.
 While at Dartmouth he served as class president and captained the ski team.

 Photographic career

 In 1967 and 1968, Durrance served his military service as a combat photographer in the United States Department of the Army Special Photographic Office.
 His job was to document military activities in southeast Asia, including South Vietnam.
 He was placed in three awards in the 1968 Military Pictures of the Year competition, winning first place for News, second place for Features, and third place for Portrait, all with pictures from Vietnam.
 A book based on his Vietnam images, Where War Lives, was published in 1988.

 Following his military service Durrance joined the National Geographic in January 1969, remaining there for seven years.
 While at National Geographic, he photographed stories across the globe, including South Africa, the Soviet Union (Leningrad), Brazil (São Paulo), and the North Sea region, while also covering topics closer to home in Alabama and Aspen.
 Durrance's work is featured in three National Geographic landscape books: